© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval moated site, Peters Green is a scheduled monument protected by Historic England under reference 1012914.
 View the official record →

-Peters Green moated site is a medieval enclosed settlement located in Sussex, England.
+Medieval moated site, Peters Green is a moated enclosure situated in Sussex, England, dating to the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012914.

 Medieval moated site, Peters Green is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012914.